SPARTA

 About the developers

-• Leo McCormack: a postdoctoral researcher at Aalto University.
+• Leo McCormack: former postdoctoral researcher at Aalto University.

-• Christoph Hold: a doctoral candidate at Aalto University.
+• Christoph Hold: doctor of science from Aalto University.

-• Rapolas Daugintis: a doctoral candidate at Imperial College London.
+• Rapolas Daugintis: PhD from Imperial College London.

-• Thomas McKenzie: a lecturer in acoustics at the University of Edinburgh.
+• Thomas McKenzie: lecturer in acoustics at the University of Edinburgh.

-• Nils Meyer-Kahlen: a doctoral candidate at Aalto University.
+• Nils Meyer-Kahlen: postdoctoral researcher at Aalto University.

 License